Map of Warm Water Coral Reef Types

-As human population grows so have grown the crop fields and livestock.
-Both have increased the amount of fertilizers and manure added to soils.
-When these nutrient rich waters reach the ocean, it results in an excess growth of plants and algae that blocks the sunlight of Coral Reefs.
+Both have increased the number of fertilizers and manure added to soils.
+When these nutrient-rich waters reach the ocean, it results in an excess growth of plants and algae that blocks the sunlight of Coral Reefs.

-Water pollution also includes pesticides, gasoline, oil that are going to kill or damage the corals.
+Water pollution also includes pesticides, gasoline, and oil that will kill or damage the corals.

 Coral Reef Map Resources

 The shapefiles for countries, islands, and 200m depth were downloaded from NaturalEarth.com

 This map will be updated with new data!
 To receive updates on this and more nature maps, join my email list!!!!!!!